FrederickDeLeon/ComplaintAnalyzer/README.md

 ## WIP:
 * Expand on data analysis options
 * Improve UI
 * Allow the user to enter the maximum number of 311 records they wish to fetch from the database to analyze
+* Integrate a multi-agent agentic architecture to handle data fetching, cleaning, analysis, and visualization